imagineLife/big-site/content/mongo/data-modeling/id-the-workload.md

 - 100 queries per hour: 10 scientists, 10 reqs per person
 - will require collection scans
 - mostly uses last-hour's worth of data

+## Understand Relationships

+- What are the relationships?!
+- How many relationships are there?
+- Should these relationships be embedded or linked?!

 ## A takeaway